wisnia01/monitoring-the-containerization-environment/docs/documentation_monitoring.md

 - fibonacci application written in python with Flask framework,
 - number verifier application written in python with Flask framework.

 For nginx we have used ngx_http_opentelemetry_module.so module.
-The process of applying it can be found in OpenTelemetry documentation: [link](https://opentelemetry.io/blog/2022/instrument-nginx/).
+Instructions for applying it can be found in the OpenTelemetry documentation: [link](https://opentelemetry.io/blog/2022/instrument-nginx/).
 Here's our nginx.conf content:

 ```
 load_module /opt/opentelemetry-webserver-sdk/WebServerModule/Nginx/1.23.1/ngx_http_opentelemetry_module.so;